MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-common-connectors.md

 ## Ingest data from an Excel file (text/CSV)

-1. If it’s a desktop file, you should first save it in SharePoint (as explained here: [Work with worksheet data in OneDrive](https://support.office.com/article/Work-with-worksheet-data-in-OneDrive-C051A205-1C06-4FEB-94D8-793B0126B53A).
+1. If it’s a desktop file, you should first save it in SharePoint as explained here: [Work with worksheet data in OneDrive](https://support.office.com/article/Work-with-worksheet-data-in-OneDrive-C051A205-1C06-4FEB-94D8-793B0126B53A).

 2. Select the **Text/csv** connector:

    > [!div class="mx-imgBorder"]
    > ![](media/connector-excel.png "Select Excel")

-3. Manually formatting the URL to your online document
+3. Manually format the URL to your online document.

    Once you copy the URL to your online document from SharePoint, it should look like this:

    https://microsoft.sharepoint.com/:u:/t/TeamName/EdP4Jh3iCj9DUteIBCzbdOX7C4bmVvzlDo81F0A?e=2Co1vj

-   And needs to be formatted following these steps:
+   Format the URL as follows:

    > [!div class="mx-imgBorder"]
    > ![](media/connector-format-url1.png "Format URL")